HumblePasty/EAS648/README.md

 # EAS648
-Repository for codes in EAS 648 class
+Repository for codes in EAS 648: Advanced Geovisualization, University of Michigan